-The purchase price allocation for the acquisition of GMT did not change during the six months ended July 31, 2012.
+The purchase price allocation for the acquisition of GMT did not change subsequent to January 31, 2012.

-The purchase price allocations for all acquisitions executed during the year ended January 31, 2012 were complete as of July 31, 2012.
+No purchase price allocation adjustments were identified subsequent to April 30, 2012, and the purchase price allocations for all acquisitions executed during the year ended January 31, 2012 are now complete.

-The following table sets forth the components and the allocations of the purchase price for the acquisition of Vovici, as well as the combined purchase prices for our other individually insignificant acquisitions completed during the year ended January 31, 2012, reflecting all purchase price allocation adjustments identified through July 31, 2012:
+The following table sets forth the components and the allocations of the purchase price for the acquisition of Vovici, as well as the combined purchase prices for our other individually insignificant acquisitions completed during the year ended January 31, 2012, reflecting all subsequent purchase price allocation adjustments: